Average Cost Of Prescription Drugs Sold On The Street

 Zoloft, also known as sertraline, is a prescription antidepressant that belongs to a class of medications known as selective serotonin reuptake inhibitors (SSRIs).

 Zoloft may be bought on the street for the unprescribed use of treating depression.
-The average street price for Zoloft is likely to be less than $1 per pill.
+The average street price for Zoloft is typically $1 to $2 per pill.

 Zopiclone (Imovane)

 Zopiclone, also sold as Imovane, is a sedative-hypnotic similar to Ambien (zolpidem).
-The street price of zopiclone can run up to $1 per tablet.
+The street price of zopiclone can run up to $2 per tablet, depending on a range of influencing factors.

 Why Do People Buy Prescription Drugs Through The Black Market?

-However, even when buying prescription drugs for legitimate reasons, such as pain relief, using a medication without a prescription can come with risks, such as developing an addiction or drug overdose.
+Even when buying prescription drugs for legitimate reasons, such as pain relief, using a medication without a prescription can come with risks, such as developing an addiction or drug overdose.
+People with legitimate medical conditions may resort to street purchases when they cannot afford doctor visits, diagnostic tests, or ongoing medical monitoring required for prescription renewals.

 Drug Purchasing Sizes: How Are Prescription Drugs Sold On The Street?